CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 • IT Consultant / Project Manager : recruiters need to know the type of applications and systems expertise, and the environments involved - which can be extensive, diverse and complex

 The golden rule is be selective.
-Include relevant material, exclude the immaterial and the best length for your CV will find itself.
+Include relevant material, exclude the immaterial and the best length for your Resume will find itself.
 You'll avoid the recruiter's nightmare.

-• unsightly cramped CVs where important information is often omitted and leaves the recruiter confused, or
+• unsightly cramped Resumes where important information is often omitted and leaves the recruiter confused, or

-• the unwieldy over-lengthy CVs that provide a life history and bore the reader with unnecessary out of date detail
+• the unwieldy over-lengthy Resume that provide a life history and bore the reader with unnecessary out of date detail

 Succinct and Factual